Archives & Area Research Center

 Our collection of over 285,000 volumes is housed primarily on the 5th and 6th floors in the STACKS—another word for our collection of books that can be checked out.

-As a designated depository library for U.S. federal and for State of Wisconsin government publications, the fifth floor houses hundreds of thousands of federal, state, local, international, and Canadian government documents.
+As a designated depository library for U.S. federal and for State of Wisconsin government publications, the fifth floor houses thousands of federal and state government documents.
 Many finding aids and our reference collection of government publications are housed on the third floor.
 Consult the Reference staff for assistance with these collections, and also see our government publications guide for further details.